Rick MacLeish

 Richard George MacLeish (January 3, 1950 – May 30, 2016) was a Canadian professional ice hockey forward who played 14 seasons in the National Hockey League (NHL) with the Philadelphia Flyers, Hartford Whalers, Pittsburgh Penguins, and Detroit Red Wings.
 He played 12 seasons in Philadelphia, winning the Stanley Cup twice with the Flyers in 1974 and 1975.
+His 53 goals in the Stanley Cup playoffs for the Flyers is a franchise record that he shares with Bill Barber.

 Playing career

 MacLeish played minor ice hockey in Cannington, Ontario, and went to the 1962 Quebec International Pee-Wee Hockey Tournament with his youth team.
 He played junior ice hockey with the Peterborough Petes from 1967 to 1970.
 The Boston Bruins selected him fourth overall in the 1970 NHL Amateur Draft.
 After spending the first half of his first professional season with the Oklahoma City Blazers, MacLeish was involved in a three-way deal which sent him; Bruce Gamble, Dan Schock, and a 1st round pick to the Philadelphia Flyers, Bernie Parent and a 2nd round pick to the Toronto Maple Leafs, and Mike Walton to Boston.
 MacLeish spent the rest of the 1970–71 season with the Flyers, scoring two goals and four assists in 26 games.
 He also added a goal in four playoff games.
 In the 1971–72 season he saw his output drop considerably to a single goal, and consequently split the year between the Flyers and their AHL affiliate the Richmond Robins.

 The 1972–73 season, during which the Flyers earned the nickname "the Broad Street Bullies" proved to be a breakout year for MacLeish as he became the first member of the Flyers to ever score 50 goals in a single campaign.
 He added 50 assists that year, to bring his points total to 100.
 This was enough to finish fourth in league scoring, only a single point behind Bobby Orr.
 In the Stanley Cup playoffs, the Flyers won their first playoff series against the Minnesota North Stars and faced the heavily favored Montreal Canadiens in the semi-final round.
 MacLeish and the Flyers stunned the Canadiens winning the opening game in Montreal when the Flyers' center intercepted an errant Frank Mahovlich pass (Mahovlich lost the puck in a legendary "puddle of water" on the ice) and scored in overtime.
-The Flyers pushed the Canadiens into overtime in game 2 as well, but, would lose that game 4–3 and would go on to lose the series 4 games to one.
+The Flyers pushed the Canadiens into overtime in game two as well, but, would lose that game 4–3 and would go on to lose the series four games to one.